NathanLouth/Aditus/README.md

 - Add Server Specific Usernames used for RDP to allow easy login
 - Start RDP Session to Server (Calls mstsc.exe)
 - Start Shadow Session to view a live RDP Session on a Server (Calls mstsc.exe)
+- Choose between control or view modes when shadowing

 ## Getting Started